johnpierson/RhythmForDynamo/README.md

 Rhythm is currently built against the latest Dynamo stable build.
 At this time that is 1.2.0.

 ##Contributors
-This package is currently managed by author of http://sixtysecondrevit.blogspot.com in collaboration with DPS Design. http://dpsdesign.org
+This package is currently managed by author of http://sixtysecondrevit.blogspot.com.

 ##Updates
 Since there is not currently an update notification process on Dynamo's package manager, I post notifications for updates on [twitter](https://twitter.com/60secondrevit)